Book Now

-Hardwood flooring uses real wood — either solid planks or engineered layers with a wood veneer top.
-It's the most premium residential flooring option, offering natural beauty, long-term durability, and the ability to be refinished multiple times.
-Plank & Go carries solid and engineered hardwood and brings samples directly to your Salt Lake City home.
+Hardwood flooring uses real wood, either solid planks or engineered layers with a wood veneer top.
+It's the premium residential flooring option: natural beauty, long-term durability, and the ability to be refinished.
+Our family has been installing hardwood in Utah for decades.
+We bring samples directly to your home and use visualization tech to show you what each species looks like in your actual space before you commit.

 We carry a curated selection of solid and engineered hardwood across the species, widths, and finishes that work best in Utah homes.
-Not every species under the sun — the right ones.
+Not every species under the sun.
+The right ones.
+Every product we bring is one we'd put in our own home.
+That's the standard after 80 years.

 Species